MyBoringFacts/MyBoringFacts/README.md

 -  Hi,
 -  I prefer to go by the name BoringFacts.
 Or just {Something}Facts.
--  I'm a CS majored Uni student.
+-  I'm a CS majored undergraduate student.I try to upload my tests files on github.
 Still learning and have to go through a lot of things.
 -  interested in cybersecurity , however having a heard time focusing on what to study.
 -